junyi-me/jy-blog/content/post/hosting-website-k3s-cluster/index.md

 As a software engineer, I had written quite a lot of code for web services, including front-end, back-end, CLI runners, and so on.
 But deploying them to test environment and production environment were rarely my job (especially production), and a lot of it seemed like magic to me.
 Setting up this home lab environment was a step towards demystifying that process, and I feel like I'm learning a lot just by following tutorials and resolving the issues I encountered along the way.

 At the moment, I have some thoughts on improving this setup, for example:
-1. Set up DDNS on the cloud VM, just in case the public IP changes
+1. Set up DDNS on the cloud VM, in case the public IP changes
 2. Set up a DNS failover for the master nodes, so that if one node goes down, I can automatically use the remaining ones for `kubectl`

 but these are for another time.